 Anyone who knows my love for mountains and cabins will understand why our stop for lunch was all too short.
 The roaring fire and falling snow combined with the warmth of matzo ball soup and a stacked club sandwich enhanced the cozy ambience of the lodge to near perfection.

 Photo Credits: Ernie Lozano and Daniele Guido Gessa

 Our brief visit truly reached its summit after lunch when we met Alaskan Malamutes Lucy (red) and Max (black) on the front porch for some much-needed puppy love.

 Photo Credit: Daniele Guido Gessa

-Although we did not stay overnight, I will not hesitate to recommend Hannagan Meadow Lodge as the perfect mountain getaway, and I know hosts Charlene and Charlie, along with Lucy and Max, will do everything to make your visit as warm as they made ours.
+Although we did not stay overnight, I will not hesitate to recommend Hannagan Meadow Lodge as the perfect mountain getaway on the road from Safford to Pinetop.
+And I know hosts Charlene and Charlie, along with Lucy and Max, will do everything to make your visit as warm as they made ours.